HoboJoe2/rps101/README.md

 # rps101

 This is a command line game of RPS101.
+Go into the src folder and run on RPS101.exe to play.

 Thanks to:
 http://www.umop.com/rps101.htm for creating the game ((c) David C. Lovelace 2009)